 - Gemorama Pavilion, Searles Lake

-- Concretions, Searles Lake concourse
+- Salt/calcite concretions, Searles Lake concourse

 - Potash salt tailings mountain